The Right to Freedom of Religion and the Right Against Religious Discrimination: Theoretical Distinctions

 Date Written: October 28, 2018

-This paper argues that, while they are often conflated, the right to freedom of religion and the right against religious discrimination are in fact distinct human rights.
+This article argues that while they are often conflated, the right to freedom of religion and the right against religious discrimination are in fact distinct human rights.
 Religious freedom is best understood as protecting our interest in religious adherence (and non-adherence), understood from the committed perspective of the (non)adherent.
+This internal, committed, perspective generates a capacious and realistic conception of religious adherence, which reflects the staggering plurality of forms of religiosity (or lack thereof) as extant in contemporary societies.
 The right against religious discrimination is best understood as protecting our non-committal interest in the unsaddled membership of our religious group.
 Thus understood, the two rights have distinct normative rationales.
+Religious freedom is justified by the need to respect our decisional autonomy in matters of religious adherence.
+The prohibition on religious discrimination is justified by the need to reduce any significant (political, sociocultural, or material) advantage gaps between different religious groups.
 These differences reveal a complex map of two overlapping, but conceptually distinct, human rights which are not necessarily breached simultaneously.

 Keywords: religious freedom, discrimination law, human rights law, religious interests, religious adherence, religious group membership